 How to Set Up Resource Alerts

-DigitalOcean Monitoring is a free, opt-in service that gathers metrics about Droplet-level resource utilization.
-It provides additional Droplet graphs and supports configurable metrics alert policies with integrated email Slack notifications to help you track the operational health of your infrastructure.
+DigitalOcean Monitoring is a free, opt-in service that gathers and displays metrics about Droplet-level resource utilization.
+Monitoring supports configurable alert policies with integrated email and Slack notifications to help you track the operational health of your infrastructure.

 Resource alerts send notifications via Slack or email when Droplet metrics, like CPU usage or bandwidth, fall outside of a threshold you set.